 - Help calculate enrollment forecasts using geographic areas smaller than a full school attendance area, potentially accounting for varied growth rates across the geographic area of the district.

-- Identify and enable communication with students and families who may have been be affected by natural disasters in areas within the district.
+- Identify students and enable communication with families who may have been affected by natural disaster.

 As a school district, what do I need to do?

 The district prepares a spreadsheet file of the student records from the SIS that contain at least a student ID and address.
 Addresses can be parsed (separated) into multiple segments (i.e., the house number, direction, street name, city, state, zip) or concatenated as one string.